vim-ctrlspace/vim-ctrlspace/README.md

 #### `ctrlspace#bufferlist(tabnr)`

-Returns a directory of buffer number and name pairs for given tab.
+Returns a dictionary of buffer number and name pairs for given tab.
 This is the content of the internal buffer list belonging to the specified tab.

 #### `ctrlspace#statusline_mode_segment(...)`